Terralego/GeoCRUD/README.md

 Once SSL configuration and / or frontend proxy configuration enabled, add

 SSL_ENABLE=True in your .env field and restart stack

-* add SENTRY_DSN or configure error tracking by email (configure EMAIL_ variables and set ADMINS tuple in custom.py)

 ### Backup